datacarpentry/image-processing/_episodes/07-thresholding.md

 > > hundreds or thousands of images to process.
 > >
 > > Another approach we could take is to apply two thresholding steps to the
 > > image.
+Look at the graylevel histogram of the file `trial-016.jpg` shown
+> > above again: Notice the peak near 1.0?
+Recall that a grayscale value of
+> > 1.0 corresponds to white pixels: the peak corresponds to the white label
-First, we could use simple binary thresholding to mask the white
+> > and circle.
+So, we could use simple binary thresholding to mask the white
 > > circle and label from the image, and then we could use Otsu's method to
 > > select the pixels in the plant portion of the image.
 > >